araobp/signalling-server/README.md

 <img src="/doc/screenshot_pixel4.jpg" width=600>

-This repo is a copy of https://github.com/Unity-Technologies/UnityRenderStreaming/tree/develop/WebApp with some minor modifications to optimize the web UI for my smartphones.
+This repo is a copy of https://github.com/Unity-Technologies/UnityRenderStreaming/tree/develop/WebApp with some minor modifications to optimize the web UI for smartphones.

 ```
               +------------[Signalling server]----------+